jpchauvel/chauvel.org/blog/pypy-benchmark-take2.md

 - For parallel CPU-bound tasks, choose process-based parallelism on standard CPython, or try a free-threaded CPython build when true threaded parallelism is required and compatible with your extensions.

-If you want raw results turned into a short comparison table or a single-run JSON extracted from `results/`, tell me which flavors you ran and I’ll summarize the numbers.